 Stormwater falling on the ground beside the spoon drain is directed towards the spoon drain and the bottom of the spoon drain then is sloping and takes the water away before it can soak into the ground.

-Its width, when we specify it, is about a meter wide.
+The spoon drain width, when we specify it, is about one meter wide.

 The thickness of the concrete is somewhere between 80 to 120 millimeters deep and the thickness around the edge is deeper because we need the shape of the spoon drain is maybe 120 to 150 millimetres.

 The reinforcement we use is fairly light reinforcement.
 In Australia, we’d probably use an SL72 slab mesh – which is a welded fabric of seven-millimetre bars at 200-millimetre centres in both directions.

 So that’s a concrete spoon drain but sometimes we also specify a spoon drain just in the natural ground which is just a low flat drain in that, when it rains, water runs to the middle and then can drain sideways.

-Normally we’ll set these up to collect stormwater before it can soak into the ground carry it along in the spoon drain discharge generally clear of a building downstream of a building.
+Normally we’ll set these up to collect stormwater before it can soak into the ground.
+Then we use spoon drains to carry the water along and discharge it clear of a building or downstream of a building.

 Why Spoon Drains are Better than Grated Drains

 Why do we think spoon drains are better than box drains or grated drains?